fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 host without NVLink or CUDA peer access.
 Its software stack used PyTorch 2.8.0, Megatron Core 0.18.2, and Triton 3.4.0.
 SGLang used separate rentals with the same GPU/interconnect class and its own pinned runtime, described in that subsection.
-All results are relative references for PCIe multi-GPU machines and should not be extrapolated directly to an NVLink cluster.
+Treat these as relative references for PCIe multi-GPU hosts; NVLink systems need separate measurements.

 Vision training benchmarks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Vision benchmarks fixed BF16, ``T=4``, 128 x 128 inputs, and 1000 classes.
 The plots retain only one GPU, DP4, FSDP4, TP4, and PP4.
 Each curve labels its
 largest successful global batch size (``G``).
-For one GPU, TP4, and PP4, global batch equals the
+For one GPU, TP4, and PP4, global
-per-rank batch; for DP4 and FSDP4 it is four times the per-rank batch.
+batch equals per-rank batch; for DP4 and FSDP4 it is four times larger.

 All topologies at a fixed global batch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The table restores the complete topology comparison at ``G=32``.
+The table gives the complete topology comparison at ``G=32``.
 Each
 configuration started in a fresh process, warmed up for 10 optimizer steps,
 measured 50 steps, and was repeated independently three times.
 Values are the
 three-run medians.
 Throughput covers the whole job; memory is the highest CUDA